IsaiahDaniel/CCLabs/README.md

 <img src="images/logo.png" width=25% height=25%>

-# Welcome to Stelligent U
+# Welcome to Compudemy

-Welcome to the technical side of Stelligent University, [Stelligent's](https://stelligent.com) onboarding program for engineers.
+Welcome to the practical Cloud Computing Labs of Compudemy, [Compudemy's](https://compudemy.org) test and assessment program for cloud computing engineers.
 This repo includes a series of learning modules designed to give cloud engineers practical experience working with AWS and related technologies.